 Fully Automatic Tyre Fitting Machine

-The choice between semi automatic and fully automatic comes down to one main thing, the speed of set up.
-The semi automatic machines take around 30 seconds longer to set up and has to be set ever time whereas an automatic machine will tilt back and forward whilst maintaining it’s settings.
+The choice between semi automatic and fully automatic comes down to one main thing: the speed of set up.
+The semi automatic machines take around 30 seconds longer to set up and have to be set every time, whereas an automatic machine will tilt back and forward whilst maintaining its settings.